What We Do

-As one example, in 2016 we asked 2,000 girls across Sierra Leone about the barriers to education.
+In 2016, we asked 2,000 girls across Sierra Leone about the barriers to education.
 The girls identified poverty as by far the biggest barrier.
-That’s why our livelihoods programmes are a critical part of our work helping children getting into, and staying in, school

 We support low income families with tailored packages of support to lift themselves out of extreme poverty so they are able to afford the costs of educating their children.